 The University is required to ensure its networks, facilities and equipment are not used to infringe copyright.
 Staff, other individuals working on behalf of the University, students and visitors are not permitted to unlawfully download, receive, copy, compress, store, transfer, distribute or share copyrighted material.
 University staff, students, visitors and other individuals should not knowingly use or provide links to unlawful material or websites.
 Directing others to such material is to authorise an infringement and could have both disciplinary and legal consequences.

 2.8 Infringement/takedown notice

 Any notices from third-parties alleging University material or activities infringe copyright shall be promptly investigated and actioned, as required.
-Any correspondence relating to allegations of copyright infringement should be sent to the Information Officer (Copyright), as per the Copyright Infringement/Takedown Notice - Procedures.
+Any correspondence relating to allegations of copyright infringement should be sent to the Information Officer (Copyright and Compliance), as per the Copyright Infringement/Takedown Notice - Procedures.

 Receipt of a copyright infringement notice does not indicate the University’s acceptance that the material identified has been used unlawfully.

-Staff of the University who feel their copyright, or the institution’s copyright, has been infringed should contact the Information Officer (Copyright) for guidance.
+Staff of the University who feel their copyright, or the institution’s copyright, has been infringed should contact the Information Officer (Copyright and Compliance) for guidance.